 This study provides empirical estimates for the demand for new housing in Barbados using time series data for the period 1965-2004.
 An Autoregressive Distributed Lag (ARDL) modelling process is employed to capture the effect of prices, income, interest rates and demographic factors on demand.
-The computed short and long run elasticities indicate that income is the most significant variable in explaining the demand for new housing.
+The computed elasticities indicate that income is the most significant variable in explaining the demand for new housing.
 The price of housing has no measurable impact, which would indicate that the ability to service one's mortgage may be more critical to the householder.
-This research is especially important in a small island developing country context where the provision of adequate housing is a national priority and limited land mass is an added consideration.
 The results of the study can be used to guide government policy.

-Keywords: Housing demand, Small Island Economies, ARDL Modelling
+Keywords: Housing demand, Small Island Economies, ARDL

+Modelling

-JEL classification code: R21, R31, R20
+IEL classification code: R21, R31, R20